TeogopK/Playing-Cards-Object-Detection/README.md

 # Playing-Cards-Object-Detection

-This repository contains the code and datasets used for training and evaluating various YOLOv8 models for playing cards object detection.
-The project includes synthetic and real datasets, augmentation scripts, and trained models.
+This repository encapsulates the whole process of training and evaluating various YOLOv8 models for playing cards object detection, including datasets, code for training, utility functions, presentations and research paper materials, the model themselves and live demo application with the best models.

-## Overview

-The goal of this project is to detect and classify playing cards using object detection models.
-The datasets and models are organized to facilitate easy training, validation, and testing.

 ## Datasets

-Playing cards datasets used during the training of the models.
+All playing cards datasets used during the training of the models are available in the [data](./data) directory.
 All datasets are in YOLOv8 object detection format, split on *train, valid and test* directories with *labels* and *images* subdirectories.
 All of them fall under the [CC0: Public Domain](https://creativecommons.org/publicdomain/zero/1.0/) license.